 About the App Maker

 Use the App Maker to create interactive information apps and publish them to Planet Blippit yourself with just one click.
 Scan & use or download another users app to re-mix it for yourself.

 Blippit's Coding Journey starts very simply by introducing mark-up language (HTML5) in the app maker's Writer Widget.

-Our apps are often assessable projects in school that demonstrate knowledge on a topic by sharing evidence of achievement in image, audio, video and more ways.
+Apps are often assessable projects in school that demonstrate knowledge on a topic by sharing evidence of achievement in image, audio, video and more ways.

 Extensive teacher admin tools support monitoring of pupil progress, assessment through feedback and full control over app publishing.

 About Blippit Blocks

 Built on Google's Blockly, Blippit Blocks is a block-based visual programming tool for Key Stage 2-3 Computing with Python under the hood doing all the hard work.